TaylorBisset/Digital-Descent/README.md

 Honors Capstone project at Everett Community College

 # Project Overview
-This project is a simple educational game designed to introduce fundamental Python programming concepts through interactive puzzles.
+This project is a simple educational game that introduces fundamental Python programming concepts through interactive puzzles.
-Players explore a 2D top-down game world and solce coding challenges using an in-game pseudo Integrated Development Environment (IDE).
+Players explore a 2D top-down game world and solve coding challenges using an in-game Integrated Development Environment (IDE).
-The primary focus of this project is on developing a Minimum Viable Product (MVP) that demonstrates key computer science principles.
+This project's primary focus is on developing a Minimum Viable Product (MVP) that demonstrates key computer science principles.

 ## Gameplay Features
 - 2D top-down game world